 Who we are:

 The Earthship Biotecture Academy offers extensive training in Earthship design principles, construction methods, and philosophy.
 Academy classes, labs, tours, and hands-on construction techniques are led by Michael Reynolds and a staff of top Earthship builders, electricians, plumbers, and plant specialists.
-We are building an Earthship Army and the Academy offers education for those who are excited to learn and live the Earthship philosophy and help expand it globally.
+The Academy offers education for those who are excited to learn and live the Earthship philosophy and help expand it globally.

 Who you are: